JThomas404/fastapi-project/README.md

 ---

-**Related Project:** For a production-ready implementation featuring Docker containerization, security best practices, and CI/CD integration with GitHub Actions, see the [docker-security-falcon](https://github.com/JThomas404/docker-security-falcon) repository.
+**Related Project:** For a production-ready implementation featuring Docker containerisation, security best practices, and CI/CD integration with GitHub Actions, see the [docker-security-falcon](https://github.com/JThomas404/docker-security-falcon) repository.

 ---